-- a.
-Module AE13-15 WP for the #14 posterior endodontic insert - b. #14 endodontic insert AE401 14 WI which includes tooth #14 already mounted - c.
-Module AE 7-12 for the anterior endodontic procedure - d.
-The #8 artificial tooth which will be mounted in the AE7-12 module at the exam. - 2.
 Endodontic Typodont Modules: Endodontic treatment must be completed on two artificial endodontic teeth, one multi-rooted endodontic first maxillary molar (#14) and one single-canal endodontic incisor (#8).
 Both #8 and #14 will be mounted in a ModuPROTM endodontic modules.
 The endodontic modules will be inserted in an Acadental ModuPRO and mounted in a manikin with a shroud to be provided by the testing site.
 The typodont may be mounted on a post and strappedto an operatory chair or mounted in a simulation laboratory.
 Post-mounted typodonts will require an articulating hinge.
-Once the typodont is mounted in the manikin, request a Start Check from a Clinic Floor Examiner. - 3.
-Preparation of Teeth: Tooth #8 must be used to complete the access opening, canal instrumentation and obturation.
+A CFE will verify the correct placement of an occlusal opening limiting rod prior to examination start time.
+Once the typodont is mounted in the manikin, request a Start Check from a Clinic Floor Examiner.

+2. Preparation of Teeth: Tooth #8 must be used to complete the access opening, canal instrumentation and obturation.
 Tooth #8 is considered to have a normal size pulp chamber for a 21-year-old.
 The size, shape, and extent of the prepared access opening should reflect such anatomy and will be graded accordingly.
 The #14 artificial endodontic tooth must be used to complete access opening to the canals.